Estadio Defensores del Chaco

-The Defensores del Chaco Stadium (/es/; lit.
+The Estadio Defensores del Chaco (/es/; lit.
 'Defenders of the Chaco Stadium', named after the Paraguayan Chaco soldiers in the Chaco War) is a multi-purpose stadium in Asunción, Paraguay.
 Located in the Sajonia neighbourhood, it is the owned by the Paraguayan Football Association and used mostly for football matches.
 In 1960, the stadium was the venue of the first final of the Copa Libertadores.

 After construction the stadium had a 50,000+ capacity, however over the years the stadium has undergone remodeling in 1939, 1996 and 2007, that generally reduced it to 42,354.
 The stadium was again renovated in 2015, with further capacity decrease to the current 36,000 and should proceed with another process prior to 2030, restoring it to 41,186 seats.

 History

 1910s

 In February 1916, the construction of the stadium began.
 In November 1917, its inauguration came as the name Stadium de Sajonia, with a game between Olimpia Asunción and Libertad, won 1-0 by the latter.
 In 1919, Paraguay's national team played its first game in the stadium and Faustino Casado marked Paraguay's first ever goal in the stadium.